-As machine-learning systems increasingly become accurate and reliable, it now possible to trigger routine and well-understood actions without human intervention, which can potentially resolve issues before they impact users.
+As machine-learning systems become increasingly accurate and reliable, it now possible to trigger routine and well-understood actions without human intervention, which can potentially resolve issues before they impact users.

 All AIOps platforms should bring the following three capabilities to your enterprise.

-The promise of artificial intelligence (AI) is doing what humans do but faster, better, and at scale.
-AIOps allows you to do this for your ITOps by addressing the size, complexity, and speed challenges of digital transformation.
+The promise of artificial intelligence (AI) is doing what humans do but faster, better and at scale.
+AIOps allows you to do this for your ITOps by addressing the size, complexity and speed challenges of digital transformation.
 These challenges include:

 Performance monitoring is increasingly generating exponentially larger numbers of alerts and events.
 Service ticket volumes have step function increases due to the introduction of mobile applications, IOT devices, APIs, and digital or machine users.

 As organizations digitize their operations, IT becomes the business.
 Technology “consumerization” has changed user expectations across all industries.
 Today’s reactions to IT events need to occur immediately, especially when issues impact the user experience.